Grade of membership analysis for multi-layer ordinal categorical data: Debiased spectral method and its theoretical guarantees

 \subsection{Consistency results}

 This subsection presents the theoretical findings exploring the advantages of multi-layer categorical data over single-layer categorical data for grade of membership analysis.
-We investigate the asymptotic consistency of GoM-DSoG under the proposed multi-layer GoM model across different sparsity levels.
+We investigate the asymptotic consistency of GoM-DSoG under the proposed multi-layer GoM model across different intensity levels.
 Specifically, we assume that $N$, $J$, and $L$ can approach infinity in the asymptotic setting, with no assumed relationship among their growth rates.
-Before presenting the main result, we outline some assumptions.

-We consider the asymptotic regime in which $N$, $J$, and $L$ approach infinity. \begin{assum} $\rho^{2}NJL\gg\mathrm{log}(N+J+L)$. \end{assum} Since $N$, $J$, and $L$ can grow to infinity in our analysis, Assumption \ref{Assum1} is mild, as it implies that $\rho$ should be significantly larger than $\sqrt{\frac{\log(N+J+L)}{NJL}}$ (therefore, $\rho$ can be sufficiently small for large values of $N$, $J$, and $L$).
-This assumption imposes a lower bound on $\rho$, indicating that there cannot be too many no-responses in the multi-layer categorical data.
+Before presenting the main result, we outline some assumptions. \begin{assum} $\rho^{2}NJL\gg\mathrm{log}(N+J+L)$. \end{assum} Since $N$, $J$, and $L$ can grow to infinity in our analysis, Assumption \ref{Assum1} is mild, as it implies that $\rho$ should be significantly larger than $\sqrt{\frac{\log(N+J+L)}{NJL}}$ (therefore, $\rho$ can be sufficiently small for large values of $N$, $J$, and $L$).
+This assumption imposes a lower bound on $\rho$, indicating that there cannot be too many zeros in the multi-layer categorical data.
 It is worth noting that when $J=O(N)$, our Assumption \ref{Assum1} is in agreement with the sparsity requirement stated in Theorem 1 of \cite{lei2023bias}.
-This alignment is expected since both our GoM-DSoG and the Bias-adjusted SoS algorithm provided in \cite{lei2023bias} are debiased spectral clustering methods. \begin{assum} $|\lambda_{K}(\sum_{l\in[L]}B'_{l}B_{l})|\geq c_{1}JL$ for some positive constant $c_{1}$. \end{assum} This assumption requires a linear growth of $|\lambda_{K}(\sum_{l\in[L]}B'_{l}B_{l})|$ concerning the number of layers $L$ and it serves a similar purpose in our theoretical analysis as the second point of Assumption 1 in \cite{lei2023bias}, Assumption 2 in \cite{su2024spectral}, and the last point of Condition 2 in \cite{chen2024spectral}. \begin{con} $K=O(1)$ and $\lambda_{K}(\Pi'\Pi)=O(\frac{N}{K})$. \end{con} This condition serves a similar purpose to the first point of Assumption 1 in \cite{lei2023bias}, Condition 2 in \cite{chen2024spectral}, Assumption 1 in \cite{su2024spectral}, and so on.
+This alignment is expected since both our GoM-DSoG and the Bias-adjusted SoS algorithm provided in \cite{lei2023bias} are debiased spectral clustering methods. \begin{assum} $|\lambda_{K}(\sum_{l\in[L]}B'_{l}B_{l})|\geq c_{1}JL$ for some positive constant $c_{1}$. \end{assum} This assumption requires a linear growth of $|\lambda_{K}(\sum_{l\in[L]}B'_{l}B_{l})|$ concerning the number of layers $L$ and it serves a similar purpose in our theoretical analysis as the second point of Assumption 1 in \cite{lei2023bias}, Assumption 2 in \cite{su2024spectral}, and the last point of Condition 2 in \cite{chen2024spectral}.
+The rationality of this assumption can be illustrated by considering a simple case where $B_{1}=B_{2}=\ldots=B_{L}$.
+Under this scenario, it follows that $|\lambda_{K}(\sum_{l\in[L]}B'_{l}B_{l})|=L|\lambda_{K}(B'_{1}B_{1})|=O(JL)$, which demonstrates the validity of the assumption in a straightforward manner. \begin{con} $K=O(1)$ and $\lambda_{K}(\Pi'\Pi)=O(\frac{N}{K})$. \end{con} This condition serves a similar purpose to the first point of Assumption 1 in \cite{lei2023bias}, Condition 2 in \cite{chen2024spectral}, Assumption 1 in \cite{su2024spectral}, and so on.
 It is necessary to simplify our theoretical analysis.